nrc/r4cppp/data types.md

 (The `'a` parameter on `S2` and `S3` is a lifetime parameter, we'll cover those soon).

-Sometimes whilst an object is logically mutable, it has parts which need to be internally mutable.
+Sometimes whilst an object is logically immutable, it has parts which need to be internally mutable.
 Think of various kinds of caching or a reference count (which would not give true logical immutability since the effect of changing the ref count can be observed via destructors).
 In C++, you would use the `mutable`